wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-for-mobile-application-management/includes/2-explore-mobile-application-management.md

 Intune MAM supports two configurations:

  -  **Intune MDM + MAM**.
 IT administrators can manage apps using MAM on devices that are enrolled with Intune mobile device management (MDM).
 To manage apps using MDM + MAM, customers should use Intune in the **Microsoft Endpoint Manager admin center**.
  -  **Unenrolled devices with MAM managed applications**.
 IT administrators can manage organization data and accounts in apps using MAM on unenrolled devices or devices enrolled with third-party Enterprise Mobility Management (EMM) providers.
 To manage apps using MAM, customers should use Intune in the Microsoft Endpoint Manager admin center.
-For more information about BYOD and Microsoft's Enterprise Mobility + Security (EMS) suite, see [Technology decisions for enabling BYOD with Microsoft Enterprise Mobility + Security (EMS)](/mem/intune/fundamentals/byod-technology-decisions?azure-portal=true).
+For more information about BYOD and Microsoft's Enterprise Mobility + Security (EMS) suite, see [Technology decisions for enabling BYOD with Microsoft Enterprise Mobility + Security](/mem/intune/fundamentals/byod-technology-decisions?azure-portal=true).

 When apps are managed in Intune, administrators can: